Get Inspired: Maya Angelou Quotes You Need to Read Now

 It was Maya Angelou’s work that convinced me my words had worth.
 And it was her life’s story that taught me I could survive my own past.
+Poems and quotes by Maya Angelou were the salve my soul needed.
+And, with the death of Ruth Bader Ginsburg many of us need her words now more than ever.

 Maya Angelou is well known for her incredible works of poetry, lesser known is the period of time early on in her life when she lost words altogether.
 Raped at only seven years of age, Maya Angelou stopped speaking after her rapist was found dead.
 She thought he had been killed because she had spoken his name.
 So she stopped speaking for five years.